Why do cats stare at the wall or stare at literally nothing?

 3. Head Pressing Against A Wall

-This article gives more information about the medical condition when the cat presses its head against the wall.
+This article gives more information about the medical condition that occurs when the cat presses its head against the wall.
 This is entirely different from sitting still and staring at the wall.
-The article has sound advice but as always ask a veterinarian if you have immediate concerns.
+The article has sound advice, but as always, ask a veterinarian if you have immediate concerns.

 Although not specifically related to why do cats stare at the wall, this syndrome does correlate with the cat showing signs of unusual behavior and it may include staring into space.